goferboy/give-me-a-second/README.md

 ## Things to Add
 I would like to have a final special round, possibly where each player could get a 3 song prompts and have to TYPE out the answer, bonus points for getting all three.

+Also would really help to make some sort of program or script to trim Mp3s rather than to do it manually.

 In ideal development world though, with the possibility of making this a viable game for the public, I would look into using Spotify's API, as it would provide licensing and hosting for songs, and could provide more information, such as album art.
 Possibly even a way to load custom playlists, so any user can

 ## Closing Comments